-Although legal permanent residents of the United States (green card holders) have gained a special status that many envy, not all of them want to live in the U.S. forever.
+Although legal permanent residents of the United States (green card holders) have gained a special status that many envy, not all of them want to live in the United States forever.
 If you have decided to live somewhere else in the world, you might, for the reasons described below, wish to file a Form I-407 ("Abandonment of Lawful Permanent Resident Status").

-So, trying to hang onto your green card after moving to another country could mean that you ultimately waste time and money in any attempts to travel to the United States.
+So, trying to hang onto your U.S. green card after moving to another country could mean that you ultimately waste time and money in any attempts to travel to the United States.
 You might just be turned around at the border or airport and sent home.

 Another reason to give up your U.S. green card if you're actually living in another country is that you'll most likely free yourself of the obligation to pay U.S. taxes.
 Speak to a tax professional, however, to fully understand the implications of such a move.

-An I-407 form allows a legal permanent resident to officially abandon their status.
+An I-407 form allows a U.S. legal permanent resident to officially abandon their status.
 You would need to submit it to USCIS by mail, along with your actual green card (but no fee).
 See the instructions and form on the USCIS website.

 When you get a confirmation from USCIS that it has taken action to cancel your green card, this will help you in the future if you're applying for a U.S. visa or entry, to avoid confusion about your earlier status.

 Yes, in some cases an immigration official at the border will note that a permanent resident has been out of the country for a lengthy period of time.
 The officer may advise the person to file an I-407 and abandon their residency.
-However, the person cannot be required to do so unless there is sufficient evidence that they have actually established residence outside the U.S. or they have broken immigration or U.S. laws.

-You should contact the U.S. consulate in your country and explain the situation.
+If you'd been planning to return to the U.S. but can't, you should contact the U.S. consulate in your country and explain the situation.
 They are most likely to be sympathetic if you can prove that circumstances beyond your control arose, such as a health issue or the death of a close family member.
 The consulate can issue you a special visa for returning U.S. residents.